-The AA Research Foundation wants to better understand whether some circumstances and injuries from car crashes are more likely to lead to deaths rather than serious injuries.
+The AA Research Foundation wanted to better understand whether some circumstances and injuries from car crashes were more likely to lead to deaths rather than serious injuries.

 Expert Steering Group

 - Simon Douglas - AA Research Foundation Manager